Landing on the front wheel

 Lower the front wheel slightly and crouch back behind the handlebars to get extra torque.
 This compresses the rear tyre on the edge before the pedal kick.

-Pull yourself on the bars and spring into extension, thrusting your hips and shoulders forward while standing on your front pedal before the kick.
+Release the rear brake and pull yourself on the bars to spring into extension, thrusting your hips and shoulders forward as you move up on your front pedal.

 Vincent Hermance in mid-air.

 Finish up your jump impulse with a strong pedal kick.
 This firm quarter crank turn propels you off the edge, synchronized with the rebound effect

 of the rear tyre.
 The full extension should bring your shoulders over the handlebars, with your abdomen right over the stem.

 After take-off, rather than pulling the bike up in front of you to lift the rear wheel, you should actively aim the front wheel at the other side of the gap.

 Kenny Belaey leans forward to aim the front wheel.

 In effect, the bike is used as a tilting bridge.
 Extend your arms and push on the handlebars to force the front wheel to touch down as soon as possible.

 As the front tyre touches down, feather the front brake to slow down the bike but keep enough momentum forward to carry-on rolling on the front wheel until the rear wheel